manaslaud/FileShare/README.md

-# Sample Hardhat Project
+# FileShare

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project is a decentralized blockchain based file sharing system using IPFS file share and Hardhat.
+Frontend is based on Next.js .

 Try running some of the following tasks: